NiftyApes/hsla-dappV1/README.md

 ## Notes

 If the local chain isn't processing transactions and giving you a "Known transaction" message, try resetting Metamask: Settings > Advanced > Reset Account.

+If the local chain is giving you an error like "Received invalid block tag 14724346.
+Latest block number is 14724009" (with different block numbers), try resetting Metamask: Settings > Advanced > Reset Account.